zaengerlein/docs/source/deployment/sso-saml-adfs-msws2016.rst

   - For **Identity Provider Public Certificate** use  the``X.509 Public Certificate``.

 	.. image:: ../../source/images/SSO-SAML-ADFS_configure-saml_001.png

+Alternatively, you can create a metadata URL by appending "FederationMetadata/2007-06/FederationMetadata.xml" to the root URL of the ADFS server, for example: ``https://<adfs.domain.com>/federationmetadata/2007-06/FederationMetadata.xml>``.

+Then paste this URL in the **Identity Provider Metadata URL** field, then select **Get SAML Metadata from IdP**.

 2. Configure Mattermost to verify the signature.
   - Set **Verify Signature** to ``true``.